 Google Page Speed, Cloudflare and Lighthouse are some of the tools that leading CTOs use.
 Scroll down to find the rest.

-Technological insights, decision making, team management, and business knowledge are some of the.
+Technological insights, decision making, team management, and business knowledge are some of the traits of a great CTO.
 One aspect which is often overlooked but is an important part of a CTO’s arsenal is the tools they use on a daily basis.

 CTOs work with a number of tools and applications to ensure maximum productivity for both themselves and their team.
 There is often a plethora of options available for these tools, therefore it’s important to choose the one that adds value to your team, and your needs, best.

 So if you’re wondering what tools some prominent CTOs use to build and manage high performing web applications then you’re at the right place.